JoleneTiffanyG/course-work/hw-8/loopsketch/readme.md

 ### Problems and Issues

 I spend an obscene amount of time frustrated on this project.
 I guess I got a little cocky and forgot about the simple mistakes since it was an easy week.
-So whicle I feel faaairly confident about using loops and nested loops, I ended up spending several hours thinking I could not possibly do this project, all because I forgot I needed a third curly bracket at the end of everything.
+So while I feel faaairly confident about using loops and nested loops, I ended up spending several hours thinking I could not possibly do this project, all because I forgot I needed a third curly bracket at the end of everything.
+So basically I need to remember not to get too overwhelmed and to definitely always sweat the small stuff.

 ### To Discuss further